-The Circle Summary
+The Circle by Dave Eggers Summary

-The Circle Review
+The Circle by Dave Eggers Review

-Ironically, seeing the trailer in theaters was the first time I had even heard of the story, which prompted me looking it up and realizing it was a book first.
+Ironically, seeing the trailer in theaters was the first time I had even heard of The Circle, which prompted me looking it up and realizing it was a book first.
 Then, as usually happens, I noticed that a bunch of my favorite book people had brought it up in the past and loved it, so I jumped on board (late, per usual), and I’m so glad I did.

-This was one of the most gripping books I’ve read in a bit.
+The Circle by Dave Eggers was one of the most gripping books I’ve read in a bit.
 This might be kind of unusual for a reader, but I don’t have the best attention span.
 Typically a book of this length will take me a bit of time, but I breezed through it in a couple of sittings.

 The story follows average twenty-something Mae after her college roommate helps her get a job at one of the hottest companies in the world, the Circle.
 Soon, what started off as a beginner’s job in customer service (or “Customer Experience,” as the Circlers call it), turns into very public role, one filled with unseen dangers, lots of shiny new tech, and eventually, possibilities such as the “perfect democracy.”

 While a lot of it, admittedly, might seem far-fetched, there is the perfect amount of humanity injected into the story.
 Take, for instance, Mae’s family: her father, struggling with a recent MS diagnosis, and her mother, left to battle the insurance companies alone.
 There is also Mercer, an ex-boyfriend and family friend who is wary of the Circle from the start.

 While Eggers is pointing out the dangers here, he is also showing just how easy it is to slip into them, all the positives, all the arguments that can box someone into a corner, into believing that they are helping humanity.
 It is easy (and this might be a mild spoiler) to watch Mae fall into the deep end of this whole thing, and that is the scary part, that is what kept me so interested in reading this book.

 All-in-all, I would say this isn’t one to be missed (as I so obviously did a couple years back).
 If you are a geek for cool tech, like I am, it is a must, and you’ll surely be caught up just in all the free stuff Mae gets.